mb21/qua-kit/libs/hs/luci-connect/README.md

 Attachments can be referenced multiple times in a JSON header.
-Attachments - if they need to be forwarded to only one service - are forwarded directly to remote services, i.e. LUCI will not wait until the whole attachment is being transferred to LUCI before sending it to a remote service.
+Attachments - if they need to be forwarded to only one service - are forwarded directly to remote services, i.e. Luci will not wait until the whole attachment is being transferred to Luci before sending it to a remote service.

-##JSONGeometry
+## JSONGeometry
 Similar to attachments a JSON header can also contain JSON encoded geometry like GeoJSON.
 Since there are several JSON based geometry formats (e.g. TopoJSON) a JSONGeometry object must follow this structure:

 ```